hreha/behavioralstrategy/index.md

   "@type": "WebPage",
   "headline": "Behavioral Strategy — Overview", "description": "Behavioral Strategy is an open field that integrates behavioral science into strategic decision-making.
-This page introduces its core concepts, including the DRIVE framework and the fits hierarchy.", "about": "Behavioral Strategy is an open, interdisciplinary field that merges behavioral science with strategic planning.", "datePublished": "2025-05-01",
+This page introduces its core concepts, including the DRIVE framework and the fits hierarchy.", "about": "Behavioral Strategy is an open, interdisciplinary field that integrates behavioral science into the inception of strategic decisions to optimize measurable outcomes.", "datePublished": "2025-05-01",
   "inLanguage": "en",
   "keywords": [